 Manufacturers can’t even exclude it, as it is intended to be there to keep the process of sliding bike racks in and out smooth.
 With frequent use, the room keeps on widening, play in increases and bike rack starts rocking back and forth more aggressively.
 All thanks to the metal-to-metal contact, and the wear and tear in it.

 The more widened wiggle room, and the aggressive swaying, mean more rattling noise fastening your heartbeat and making you worried about your bikes.
-One more thing to know, the intensity of your bike rack swaying also depends on the type that you are using.
+One more thing to know, the intensity of your bike rack swaying also depends on the type of bike rack you are using.

 Types of Hitch Racks